 In many telescopes, especially commercial Schmidt-Cassegrains, the optics themselves have a certain amount of play.
 The primary mirror can sometimes make a sudden shift after the telescope crosses the meridian.
 This "mirror flop" may be so large that you can't guide it out, and you end up with doubled or tailed stars.
 To keep this from happening, if it proves to be a problem with your scope, start your exposure after the subject has crossed the meridian or finish before it gets there.

 It sounds almost too good to be true: a robotic device that watches the guidestar and adjusts your telescope automatically, with a machine's tireless precision, while you relax or even sleep.
-It's no pipe dream; this is part of the CCD revolution that's sweeping high-end amateur astronomy.
+It's no pipe dream; this is part of the CCD revolution that swept high-end amateur astronomy at the start of the 21st century.
 A CCD (charge-coupled device) is a chip that records images electronically and sends them to a computer, which in this case is rigged to drive the right ascension and declination motors.
-An autoguider can use a modest, low-cost CCD, making this capability affordable at something like the $400 level.
+An autoguider can use a modest, low-cost CCD (or CMOS) detector, making this capability affordable at something like the $200 level and up.

 Some CCD cameras themselves (as opposed to autoguiders) have a "track and accumulate" function that allows them to take many short exposures, then stack them by computer, finding the best possible fit, to create one long exposure.
-This reduces and can even sometimes eliminate the need for guiding.
-Some advanced CCD cameras now include two CCD chips -- a small one to autoguide the telescope and a bigger, better one to record the image.
+This reduces and can even sometimes eliminate the need for guiding a telescope for imaging.
+Some advanced CCD cameras include two CCD chips—a small one to autoguide the telescope and a bigger, better one to record the image.

 We've come a long way from the days when amateur astrophotography was limited to fanatical tinkerers who had their own machine shops, darkrooms, and entire nights to spend attempting to make things work.
 Astroimaging has opened up to anyone willing to buy the gear and take the time to gain skills using it.
 And now the day has arrived when, once completely set up and running, you can literally sleep through the whole thing!